Jacobs Engineering to acquire majority stake in PA Consulting

 Jacobs expects to add more than 52 cents to its adjusted earnings per share in fiscal year 2022, post deal.

-Jacobs will also provide debt financing to PA through a 650 million euros term loan and a revolving credit facility of up to 100 million euros.
+Jacobs will also provide debt financing to PA through a 650 million pound term loan and a revolving credit facility of up to 100 million pounds.
 It intends to fund the acquisition through a combination of cash-on-hand and existing and incremental debt facilities.

 Reporting by Shreyasee Raj; Editing by Shailesh Kuber